kodecocodes/i9t/custom-segues/custom-segues.markdown

 Your first challenge is to complete the Scale Segue.
 You will create the dismiss animator and set the segue to use this dismiss animator.

 The code will look very similar to the presenting animator from this chapter, except that the from- view controller is now the modal view controller and to- view will be the view underneath.
-On a compact size class, the framework removes this view because modal views fully cover the screen.
-So `toView` needs to be added back in to the view hierarchy of the `containerView`.
-This is the code you will use for that:
+The animator object is responsible for adding the to- view back to the hierarchy during the transition, so you will need to add this code to insert the to- view at the right place in the hierarchy:

 ```swift
 if let fromView = fromView,